Treasury's Yellen, Japan's Suzuki to discuss weak yen, more sanctions on Russia

 Yellen's meeting will also focus on working with Japan and other trusted partners to build stronger and more resilient supply chains to help lower prices for consumers in the United States, where inflation is running at 40-year highs, it said.

-A comprehensive agenda will also include currencies, a Japanese official said, as the yen hit a fresh 24-year low beyond 137 yen to the dollar JPY= on Monday amid worry about the rising cost of living.
+A comprehensive agenda will also include currencies, a Japanese official said, as the yen hit a fresh 24-year low beyond 137 yen to the dollar JPY= on Monday, adding to concerns about the rising cost of living.

-"Currencies will be discussed as one of various issues," the official said.
+"Currencies will be discussed as one of various issues," the official said speaking on condition of anonymity.

-Authorities will keep close watch on currencies with a sense of urgency, the official said.
-What matters most in judging any response to currencies is not their levels but the velocity of their moves, whether they are up or down.
+The Japanese finance minister fired off a fresh warning shot against the renewed yen weakness.

+"There are various global problems.
+We'd like to make maximum use of today's meeting to deepen our coordination to resolve them," Suzuki told reporters on Tuesday.

 She canceled a public speech at the Port of Yokohama out of deference to Abe's death, but will still meet privately with Japanese business leaders to discuss how improved supply chain resiliency and greater use of "friend-shoring" can help ease inflationary pressures and address the bottlenecks.